cbworden/shake-doc/technical_guide.rst

 The uncertainty for estimates from
 GMPEs (and IPEs) is the stated uncertainty given in the generative publication or document.
-The GMPE uncertainty is often spatially constant, but this is not always the case, especially with more recent GMPEs..
+The GMPE uncertainty is often spatially constant, but this is not always the case, especially with more recent GMPEs.

 For converted observations, a third uncertainty is combined with zero-distance uncertainty and the uncertainty due to spatial separation: the uncertainty associated with